Some parts of your business are best handled by yourself. You know your services and clients as nobody else does.

 Most professional websites consist of two different kinds of pages:

 As a website owner, you should be aware of every page’s role in your information architecture.

 You may also localize other kinds of pages, which are neither designed to sell nor inform.
 They are unnecessary clutter, and you should redesign or remove them.

 Their affiliation should have a great impact on their position in the structure.

 Transactional pages exist to complete the main goal of your website and deserve special attention.

 Categorization is an extremely important step in building your website’s structure.
 It should make the structure easy to navigate and understand.

-Its goal is to help the user find their way from page A to page B through a logical sequence of clicks.
+Its goal is to help users find their way from page A to page B through a logical sequence of clicks.

-Look at the list of keywords you created to find the best fits for the main categories.
+Look at the list of keywords you created to find the best fit for the main categories.

 If you decide to introduce categories to your website, every product/service URL should be included in one of them.
 One product/service can’t belong in two categories of the same level at the same time.